sipb/badges/README.md

 ## Installing

-The project uses old versions of Python, pip, and Django that is used by SIPB Scripts service.
-Required packages are listed in `requirements.txt` To avoid version conflicts and make development easier, usage of `virtualenv` is recommended.
-In the repo's root folder, run the following commands if `virtualenv` is installed.
+Required packages are listed in `requirements.txt` To avoid version conflicts and make development easier, usage of `venv` is recommended.
+To install all dependencies, run the following command.

 ```
-python -m virtualenv venv
-source venv/bin/activate
-pip install -r requirements.txt
+pip3 install -r requirements.txt    # In Windows: pip install -r requirements.txt
 ```

-The first line tells `virtualenv` to create a new virtual environment and store required binaries and scripts in `venv`.
-The second line activates the environment.
-In this environment, your `pip install` will only affect this environment not your own installation of Python.
-The last line installs all requirements listed in the file `requirements.txt`.

-You are now ready to develop.
+You are now ready to write some code.
 Have fun!

 ## Contributing